Chapter 8. Working with clusters

 - The memory request value, if specified, influences the Red Hat OpenShift Service on AWS scheduler.
 The scheduler considers the memory request when scheduling a container to a node, then fences off the requested memory on the chosen node for the use of the container.

 - If a node’s memory is exhausted, Red Hat OpenShift Service on AWS prioritizes evicting its containers whose memory usage most exceeds their memory request.
-In serious cases of memory exhaustion, the node OOM killer may select and kill a process in a container based on a similar metric.
+In serious cases of memory exhaustion, the node OOM killer might select and kill a process in a container based on a similar metric.

 - The cluster administrator can assign quota or assign default values for the memory request value.